davehold/WritingTool/README.md

 # Writing Tool
+With Writing Tool authors can build their own environment for creative writing.
+You can restrict yourself by deactivating the backspace-key, hiding the actual text and/or set a time limit.
+You can also get a nice picture and a random Article from Wikipedia for inspiration, while writing.
+(Those functions get their data from external servers.)

 This is a weekend project of mine and was hacked together just for fun and learning purposes.
 As a friend of mine liked the idea and had some good suggestions I started working on this project again.